 2 tablespoons coconut oil or unsalted butter (1.0 ounce)

 4 large eggs (7.2 to 7.6 ounces)

 1 cup unsweetened carton coconut milk or 2% reduced fat milk (8 ounces)

 2 large Bartlett pears or Bosc pears, peeled, cored and thinly sliced (1:0.4 to 1:3.6 pounds weighed at purchased; 13.6 to 15.2 ounces after peeled, cored and sliced)

 Preheat oven to 425 degrees.
 Position oven rack to the center of the oven.

-Meanwhile, in a blender, combine the eggs, milk, cane sugar, cinnamon, vanilla and salt.
+Meanwhile, in a blender, combine the eggs, coconut milk, cane sugar, cinnamon, vanilla and salt.
 Blend until smooth.
 Add the flour and blend again.
-Remove skillet from oven, swirl the melted butter to coat the bottom of the skillet.
+Remove skillet from oven, swirl the melted coconut oil to coat the bottom of the skillet.
 Pour in the batter.
 Top with pears.
 Return skillet to the oven and bake until the pancake is puffed and browned and pears are tender, about 21 minutes.
 Remove from oven and let sit for about 5 to 10 minutes before serving.
 Sprinkle with powdered sugar and cut into wedges for serving.
 Can also serve pancake with drizzle of maple syrup.

 Yields 6 servings